jenkinsci/codescene-plugin/README.md

 on technical debt in a pro-active rather than reactive way.
 However, there might be other unsupervised hotspots.
 You can catch a decline in Code Health in that case too by using the second quality gate, "Mark Build as Unstable on Code Health Decline".
 The two quality gates work well together, and we recommend you enable both.

+### Get Early Warnings from a Temporal Perspective

 In addition to the risk classification and quality gates, CodeScene also runs its set of early warning analyses: